-- If you’re seeing this early enough, a work-study position may still be available (but we only one or two per course).
+- If you’re seeing this early enough, a work-study position may still be available (but we only offer one or two of these spots per course).

 - If you are a person of color, a first nations person or an LGBTQI person, you might be able to get one of our Solidarity Pricing spots.

 - If you are a member of Hour Exchange Portland, we can accept up to 10 “time dollars” (that’s 10 hours of your time) toward a $200 tuition reduction.
 This is, essentially, an alternative work-study program.

 - Register and pay your full tuition prior to the “early pricing” deadline (about 8 weeks before class starts) to get $100 off the regular price.

 - If 2 or more people register from the same household, we can reduce both tuitions by 10%.